NICHOLAS-1217/alien-vs-zombie/PART2.md

 1. Game board with the dimensions must be odd number
 2. Customise settings including game board dimensions and number of zombies
 3. Game objects are present in the game board and alien always start at the centre of board
-4. All atributes of Alien and Zombie are initialized with a random number before the game begins
+4. All attributes of Alien and Zombie are initialized with a random number before the game begins
 5. Alien movement (i.e., up, down, left, right)
 6. Zombie movement (i.e., up, down, left, right)
 7. When hits the boarder of the game board, the game will stop